IsThatFearny/quartz/content/Latin - Semester 1/Latin Written Assessment - Planning.md

 	- ''Gaul is *a whole* divided into three parts"
 	- "Gaul *comprises three areas*"

+There is a major difference in how the first two translations deal with '*Gallis est omnis*'. #1 translates it as 'all of gaul', whereas #2 translates it as 'Gaul is a whole'. '*omnis*' can be translated as 'all' *or* 'whole'.

+#3 does not translate '*divisa*' ('divided').
+Likewise, 'parts' seems a better translation than areas (if the intention were areas then '*regio*' would likely have been used to denote a region).
+One can see how 'comprises' might have been chosen, but if it that was the intended meaning then '*contineo*' or similar might have been used - '*omnes*' is not a synonym

 - quarum unam incolunt Belgae
 	- "one of which the Belgae inhabit"